OfficeDev/Microsoft-Teams-Samples/samples/bot-archive-groupchat-messages/nodejs/README.md

     a. **Name:** Enter a name for the connection.
 You'll use this name in your bot in the appsettings.json file.
 For example BotTeamsAuthADv1.

-    b. **Service Provider:** Select Microsoft Entra ID v2.
+    b. **Service Provider:** Select Azure Active Directory v2.
 Once you select this, the Azure AD-specific fields will be displayed.

     c. **Client id:** Enter the Application (client) ID .